okinahiru/website/index.md

 3. **Dynamic Learning Rate (DLR)**
    - **Motivation**: A fixed learning rate can cause slow convergence or getting stuck in local minima.
 Gradually decreasing the learning rate might help, but often requires trial-and-error to find the right schedule.
-   - **Method**: We implement a **Cyclical Learning Rate (CLR)**, where the learning rate oscillates between a lower and upper bound within each cycle.
+   - **Method**: We implement a **Cyclical Learning Rate (CLR)** [2], where the learning rate oscillates between a lower and upper bound within each cycle.
 This helps the model “jump out” of poor local minima and often converges faster.
    - **Benefits**: Eliminates manual tuning of step decay or exponential decay schedules, adapts dynamically to the training process, and can reduce total epochs needed.

 Overall, each stage in this optimization pipeline—Early Stopping, Architecture Adjustments, and a Dynamic Learning Rate—targets a different facet of model complexity and convergence.
 By layering them together, we significantly cut down on training time and resource usage, while preserving DE-HNN’s strong performance in predicting IC congestion.